Doubly Optimal No-Regret Online Learning in Strongly Monotone Games with Bandit Feedback: Introduction

-More specifically, through the online learning lens, the agent $i$'s reward function at $t$ -- viewed as a function solely of its own action -- is $u_i^t(\cdot)$, and it needs to select an action $x_i^t \in \XCal_i \subseteq \br^{n_i}$ before $u_i^t(\cdot)$ -- or other feedback associated with it -- is revealed.
-In this context, no-regret algorithms ensure that the difference between the cumulative performance of the best fixed action and that of the learning algorithm, a widely adopted metric known as regret ($\text{Reg}_T^{\textbf{Alg}} = \max_{x \in \XCal_i} \sum_{t=1}^T (u_i^t(x) - u_i^t(x_i^t))$), grows sublinearly in $T$.
-This problem has been extensively studied; in particular, when gradient feedback is available -- $\nabla_{x_i} u_i^t(x_i^t)$ can be observed after $x_i^t$ is selected -- the minimax optimal regret is $\Theta(\sqrt{T})$ for convex $u_i^t(\cdot)$ and $\Theta(\log{T})$ for strongly convex $u_i^t(\cdot)$.
-Further, several algorithms have been developed that achieve these optimal regret bounds, including ``follow-the-regularized-leader'' \citep{kalai2005efficient}, online gradient descent~\citep{Zin03}, multiplicative/exponential weights~\citep{arora2012multiplicative} and online mirror descent~\citep{SSS07}.
-As these algorithms provide optimal regret bounds and hence naturally raise high expectations in terms of performance guarantees, a recent line of work has investigated when all the agents apply a no-regret learning algorithm, what the evolution of the joint action would be, and in particular, whether the joint action would converge \textit{in last iterate} to a Nash equilibrium (if one exists).
+More specifically, through the online learning lens, the $i^\textnormal{th}$ player's reward function at $t$ -- viewed as a function solely of its own action -- is $u_i^t(\cdot)$, and it needs to select an action $x_i^t \in \XCal_i \subseteq \br^{n_i}$ before $u_i^t(\cdot)$ -- or other feedback associated with it -- is revealed.
+In this context, no-regret algorithms ensure that the difference between the cumulative performance of the best fixed action and that of the learning algorithm, a widely adopted metric known as regret ($\text{Reg}_T = \max_{x \in \XCal_i} \sum_{t=1}^T (u_i^t(x) - u_i^t(x_i^t))$), grows sublinearly in $T$.
+This problem has been extensively studied; in particular, when gradient feedback is available -- $\nabla_{x_i} u_i^t(x_i^t)$ can be observed after $x_i^t$ is selected -- the minimax optimal regret is $\Theta(\sqrt{T})$ for concave $u_i^t(\cdot)$ and $\Theta(\log{T})$ for strongly concave $u_i^t(\cdot)$.
+Further, several algorithms have been developed that achieve these optimal regret bounds, including follow-the-regularized-leader (FTRL)~\citep{Kalai-2005-Efficient}, online gradient descent (OGD)~\citep{Zinkevich-2003-Online}, multiplicative/exponential weights (MW)~\citep{Arora-2012-Multiplicative} and online mirror descent (OMD)~\citep{Shalev-2006-Convex}.
+As these algorithms provide optimal regret bounds and hence naturally raise high expectations in terms of performance guarantees, a recent line of work has investigated when all players apply a no-regret learning algorithm, what the evolution of the joint action would be, and in particular, whether the joint action would converge \textit{in last iterate} to a Nash equilibrium (if one exists).